jo-bancherdvanich/Weatherwise_Waranyu.B/README.md

 ---

 ## 🔍 Known Limitations & Future Improvements
+- The natural-language AI feature was built against a course-provided LLM server that is no longer available, so that specific feature may not run live.
+The weather retrieval, charts, and rule-based advice all work independently of it.
+A future version could point this feature at a hosted LLM API (such as ollama.com cloud) to restore it.
 - The question parser uses a simple keyword heuristic to detect location, which can misread the location in some phrasings.
 A future version could use named-entity recognition for more reliable parsing.
 - Outdoor advice is rule-based (temperature thresholds), which is reliable and transparent; a future version could blend this with the AI model for richer suggestions.